exrok/game_of_life/README.md

 | Intel i5-6300U (2.4GHz)                     | ~0.05ms/iteration |  ~5.4ms/iteration           |
 | Intel i5-6300U (2.4GHz, -target-cpu=native) | ~0.03ms/iteration |  ~3.6ms/iteration            |

-Note: The current benchmark initializes the grid with an pseudo-random initial state and then performs 100 iterations in a loop.
-In a different environment performance would vary but the magnitude of the results should be consistent.
+The current benchmark initializes the grid with an pseudo-random initial state and then performs 100 iterations in a loop.

-This implementation preforms very well indeed, below is a `perf stat` of running 100 iterations on a 10000x10000 random grid from the i5-6300U machine, with `-C target-cpu=native`.
+This implementation preforms well indeed, below is a `perf stat` of running 100 iterations on a 10000x10000 grid using the 5-6300U machine, with `-C target-cpu=native`.

-The total amount of cells updates that occur is 10,000x10,000x100=10,000,000,000 the average number of instructions to update a single cell as 2,227,035,775/10,000,000,000 = **0.227 instructions/cell**... hence the vectorization is working quite well.
+The total amount of cells updates that occur is 10,000x10,000x100=10,000,000,000.
+Thus the average number of instructions to update a single cell was 2,227,035,775/10,000,000,000 = **0.227 instructions/cell**... hence the vectorization is working well.
 ```sh
 > perf stat target/release/game_of_life
 == Benchmarking 10000x10000 with 100 iterations ==